a4lane/cse15l-lab-reports/lab2/lab2.md

 ## Part3

 These past couple of weeks I've learned how servers are built and run, and that its possible to do this just using java.
+Requests can be handled by parsing the url for its path, query, etc.